 Is Jennifer Aniston Vegan?
 A Look Into the Star's Lifestyle

-In Jennifer Aniston’s new interview with Allure, it seems that the star enjoys a nice homemade shake.
+In a 2022 interview with Allure, Jennifer Aniston made it abundantly clear that she enjoys a nice homemade shake.
 Allure describes the random ingredients: powders, nuts, something that’s ground-up, a banana, shavings of some sort, and of course, chocolate.

 Is Jennifer Aniston vegan?

 Upon further investigation, Aniston is not vegan.
-On Instagram, she shared her homemade shake ingredients: chocolate almond milk, cherries, a banana, a few drops of stevia, antioxidants, ice, and two scoops of Vital Proteins Chocolate Collagen Peptides — which makes this shake not vegan, as ground-up animal bones, cartilage, and skin.
+On Instagram, she shared her homemade shake ingredients: chocolate almond milk, cherries, a banana, a few drops of stevia, antioxidants, ice, and two scoops of Vital Proteins Chocolate Collagen Peptides — which makes this shake not vegan, as collagen peptides are made of ground-up animal bones, cartilage, and skin.

 Despite the collagen peptides, it’s clear that Aniston seems to favor a lot of plant-based ingredients.
 In her post, she said spinach, cinnamon, matcha powder, and almond butter are also key players in her shakes.